MoonJaeHoon/MoonJaeHoon/README.md

 Hello.
 This is Jae-hoon Moon, who really is into Machine Learning, AI.
 Currently in Naver BoostCamp AI Tech Education.
-I wanna be Irreplaceable Data Analyst, AI Enginner.
+I wanna be Irreplaceable AI Enginner.

 ![PKC]